adambarry/angular-base/README.md

 - Adding Angular HTML templates to Angular's **templateCache** (JavaScript) so you don't have to worry about your uses being presented with obsolete versions.

 In addition, Angular base provides the following extensions to AngularJS:
-- Angular UI-Router (https://github.com/angular-ui/ui-router), which provides flexible routing in Angular.
+- **Angular UI-Router** (https://github.com/angular-ui/ui-router), which provides flexible routing in Angular.
-- Angular translate (https://github.com/angular-translate/angular-translate), which makes it easy to make your application support multiple languages.
+- **Angular translate** (https://github.com/angular-translate/angular-translate), which makes it easy to make your application support multiple languages.
-    - with pluralization (https://angular-translate.github.io/docs/#/guide/14_pluralization), which enables your translation keys to adapt to their context, e.g. "nothing", "one thing", "two things", "many things".
+    - **Pluralization for Angular translate** (https://angular-translate.github.io/docs/#/guide/14_pluralization), which enables your translation keys to adapt to their context, e.g. "nothing", "one thing", "two things", "many things".
-- Angular HTTP batcher (https://github.com/jonsamwell/angular-http-batcher), which enables multiple API-calls to be batched together to reduce network traffic.
+- **Angular HTTP batcher** (https://github.com/jonsamwell/angular-http-batcher), which enables multiple API-calls to be batched together to reduce network traffic.
-- Restangular (https://github.com/mgonto/restangular), which simplifies common `POST`, `GET`, `PATCH`, `UPDATE` and `DELETE` requests when working with RESTful APIs.
+- **Restangular** (https://github.com/mgonto/restangular), which simplifies common `POST`, `GET`, `PATCH`, `UPDATE` and `DELETE` requests when working with RESTful APIs.

 ## Structure